 GSD was almost universally fatal until 1971 when the first effective therapy was discovered, cornstarch!

-While this may not sound sophisticated, cornstarch has turned GSD from a fatal disease to one where people are thriving.
 Because cornstarch is a slow releasing form of glucose, individuals affected by GSD are able to maintain safe and healthy blood sugar levels.
 When treated properly, patients can often avoid many of the side effects that used to be more common.
 But, during periods of suboptimal treatment patients may develop permanent neurologic damage, seizures, or even die.

 While this may not sound sophisticated, it turned this from a fatal disease to one where people are thriving.
 When treated properly, patients are healthy; when suboptimal treatment occurs, however, patients may develop permanent neurologic damage, seizures, or even die.
 Even with modern therapy, complications remain common including hepatic adenomas, liver cancer, renal failure, osteoporosis, anemia, and inflammatory blowel disease.